Alison Crowther – Founder/Director

 Originally trained in faciliation and consensus building, Alison is a coach, speaker and trainer in the fields of positive psychology, conflict resolution, and stakeholder and public engagement, particularly in the environmental, social and science sectors.
 She has worked for the past 16 years advising central government how to work with the public to create new policy on complex science and ethical issues.
 During this time she has and has mentored many resilience projects, from space weather, nanotechnology and the use of stem cells to communicating flood risk.
 She has over 25 years experience working in the UK and internationally with central and local government, business and the third sector.

 Alison works to encourage deeper connection and collaboration with others, learning from science and nature to form more resilient systems – be they at work or in the community.
 She coaches people in decision-making positions to take on new, brave management cultures that properly empower staff, reduce stress and create satisfaction and meaning for the whole system.
 She also mentors and delivers creative and engaging processes from senior strategy workshops, and team away days to flood-themed street events.

-Alison as and Associate of Involve UK, the public participation charity, has a degree in Music, a Masters in Psychology, a Diploma in environmental technology and a professional qualification in leadership coaching from the Insitute of Leadership Management…. plus a deep interest in Positive Psychology, happiness and contentment – to which end she dances with Bristol Samba!
+Alison as and Associate of Involve UK, the public participation charity, has a degree in Music, a Masters in Psychology, a Diploma in environmental technology and a professional qualification in leadership coaching.
+She has lived up mountains and in jungles and is now a mum to one, enjoys time in nature and dancing with Bristol Samba!